ibm-cloud-docs/databases-for-mysql/learn-high-availability.md

 - High disk I/O
 - Connection overloads

 Because {{site.data.keyword.databases-for-mysql}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
 In the event that both replicas are lost, writes to the leader will hang, due to the semi-synchronous replication process not having a follower.
 This can occasionally cause short intervals where your database is unavailable.
-It can also cause the database to trigger a graceful fail-over, retry, and reconnect.
-It takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption. fail-overs generally take less than 30 seconds.
+It can also cause the database to trigger a graceful failover, retry, and reconnect.
+It takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption. failovers generally take less than 30 seconds.
 To minimize interruptions, updates are applied to replicas first, and the leader last.

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.